 The communities in and around the Clifton Corridor are buzzing with excitement about the latest plan to bring a light rail transportation system through the neighborhood.

-Since the public meetings held in 2011, MARTA staff has made some changes to the proposed 10-stop line.
+Since the public meetings held in 2011, MARTA staff has made some changes to

 If you want to see the details in full, you can next week.